sourcegraph/handbook/content/company-info-and-process/policies/cloud-security-policy.md

 This document covers all Cloud assets owned and/or managed by Sourcergaph in any Cloud provider.
 The responsibilities and requirements are broken into the following areas:

-- Disaster Recovery
+- Disaster recovery
 - Access controls
 - Infrastructure-as-code and change management
 - Secure baselines
 - Data protection
 - Logging, monitoring and incident response

-## Disaster Recovery
+## Disaster recovery

 We will maintain a documented Disaster Recovery plan for Cloud assets containing Restricted data, or any assets under compliance that requires so.
 The Disaster Recovery plans are tested on an annual basis and tests properly documented.